justingebert/b4-hypnobuddy/deployment-docu.md

 - next issues was finding out the ip to grant acces to the database at mongodb atlas
 - vpc is not supported by free tier - so I will try to create a script that runs before the server is started to get the ip and grant access
 - in the frontend i dont have the problem because i can use the url of the service
+- the cloud run denied the reuest because it was not authenticated - how can I auth? actually the app was set that i need to auth - i was worried to change that because when i launched a frew requests from telegram bots were logged and I didnt want to slide into a payed tier
+- the communication works but somehow my passport auth  stuff is not working anymore
+- i think it has something to do with cookies

 how to deploy: